 Questions without notice are more likely to involve both Government and Opposition members making rhetorical points.

 Senators can also ask questions at Estimates hearings.
 These hearings consider spending and policy decisions for government agencies in more detail, and are held in early June (immediately after the Federal Budget, for two weeks), October and February (for one week in each case).

 Members and Senators can move motions, which are statements by each house of parliament.
 A motion is not binding on the government, but a statement that obtains cross-party support would indicate to government the strength of public and parliamentary support for a particular issue or action.

 Members and Senators can make short speeches on topics of interest to their electorates.
 In the House of Representatives, Members can make speeches of between 90 seconds (Statements by Members) and five minutes (Adjournment or Grievance speeches).
 In the Senate, the equivalent speeches are Senators’ Statements or Adjournment speeches.
 A short speech can have an impact, as a large number of members of the public will view a video of a short speech on members’ Facebook pages.

-A recent example of a short speech is this address by Kelvin Thomson MP (ALP, VIC) in the House of Representatives on 16 September 2015.
+An example of a short speech is this address by Kelvin Thomson MP (ALP, VIC) in the House of Representatives on 16 September 2015.